StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 # WebLogic-Cloud-Workshop
 Provisioning a Weblogic domain with WebLogic Cloud from OCI Marketplace

-# 0. Provision a Oracle Cloud free trial instance
+# 0. Prerequisites

+- [Oracle Cloud Infrastructure](https://cloud.oracle.com/en_US/cloud-infrastructure) enabled account.
+The tutorial has been tested using [Trial account](https://myservices.us.oraclecloud.com/mycloud/signup) (as of January, 2019).

 # 1. Required Keys and OCIDs
-Please execute the following 3 steps as documented in https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm:
+Execute the following 3 steps as per [Required Keys and OCIDs](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm):

 1. Create a user in IAM for the person or system who will be calling the API, and put that user in at least one IAM group with any desired permissions.
 See Adding Users.
 You can skip this if the user exists already.